 The general intent of the Zoning By-law is to provide a sufficient number of parking spaces for those residing in the two dwelling units on the property.
-Currently, the distance of the driveway measured from the garage face to the sidewalk is not long enough to accommodate two parking spaces, so only two vehicles can be accommodated on the driveway, parked side by side.
+Currently, the distance of the driveway measured from the garage face to the sidewalk is not long enough to accommodate two parking spaces in tandem, so only two vehicles can be accommodated on the driveway, parked side by side.
 A two car attached garage also exists, however the Zoning By-law prevents parking spaces in the garage from being counted towards the parking requirement.
-Therefore, the proposed variance would allow for a sufficient number of parking spaces for the two dwelling units on the property.
+Therefore, the proposed variance would recognize one of the parking spaces inside the garage and thereby allow for a sufficient number of parking spaces for the two dwelling units on the property.